 "I feel so strongly that deep and simple is far more essential than shallow and complex" -- Fred Rogers

-Currently VP, Account Planning at Edelman Digital.
+Currently SVP, Group Director, Account Planning at Edelman Digital.
 (Obviously, opinions and musings here do not represent those of the company or clients.)